 You'll need to get a Certificate of Eligibility (COE) the first time you apply for a VA loan.
 You may need this certificate when you buy another home or refinance your mortgage too.
 Remember you still need to meet credit, income, and financial requirements to be approved for a VA loan.

-Freedom Mortgage was the #1 VA lender1 in the United States.
-We are dedicated to helping veterans, service members, and surviving spouses finance homes with VA loans!
+Freedom Mortgage is a top VA Lender in the United States.* We are dedicated to helping veterans, service members, and surviving spouses finance homes with VA loans!

 VA loan eligibility from the Gulf War to the present